asprenger/ray_vllm_inference/profiling/README.md

 ### Code usage

-Here is a basic example how to use the Nsight API for a PyTorch model:
+Here is a basic template how to use the Nsight API for a PyTorch model:

     torch.cuda.cudart().cudaProfilerStart()